mscheltienne/meg-tests/doc/index.rst

 The MEG can be booked on `Campus Biotech Calpendo <calpendo_>`_ through the researcher individual account used for all FCBG facilities equipment.
 Only approved projects can book the MEG.
-Please contact the facility team if you need access to Calpendo.
+Please contact the facility team if you need access to `Calpendo`_.